MicrosoftDocs/EMDocs/EMDocs/mtptrialguide.md

 3. Turn on **Azure ATP integration**, and then click **Save Preferences**.
 4. Return to the [Azure ATP admin page](https://portal.atp.azure.com).
 5. Click the Manage Azure ATP user roles link to directly access the Azure Active Directory admin center to manage role groups.
-6. Back on the Azure ATP management page, click the **name of the new workspace** to access the Azure ATP portal for that workspace.
+6. Back on the Azure ATP management page, click the **name of the new workspace** to access the Azure ATP portal for that workspace.</br>
    Only the Primary workspace can be edited.
 To make changes to other workspaces, you can delete them and add them again.
 If you want to delete the primary workspace, you must first turn off integrations and set the workspace to be not Primary before it is able to be deleted.

-   To edit a Primary workspace, you must first turn off existing integrations in the workspace.
+   > [!NOTE]

-   Deleted workspaces do not appear in the UI.
+   > To edit a Primary workspace, you must first turn off existing integrations in the workspace.</br>Deleted workspaces do not appear in the UI.

 ### Install Azure ATP Sensor on DC
 Sensors are required to enable Azure ATP to learn the behavior of users and organizations to build robust profiles.